airyhq/airy/docs/docs/getting-started/glossary.md

 ## User

-A user represents one authorized agent in Airy Core.
+A user represents one authorized agent in Airy Core, which is different from a Contact

 ## Template